willnorris/imageproxy/README.md

 Reload the [codercat URL][], and you should now get an error message.
 You can specify multiple hosts as a comma separated list, or prefix a host value with `*.` to allow all sub-domains as well.

+### Filetype whitelist ###

+You can limit the urls to some file types only:

+	imageproxy -filetypes "png,jpg"

+The list is case sensitive.

 ### Host whitelist ###